Aaron Harang: Atlanta Braves

 On February 15, 2014, Harang signed a minor league contract with the Cleveland Indians.
-On March 24, he was released by the Indians and signed a one-year Major League contract with the Atlanta Braves.
+On March 24, he was released by the Indians and signed a one-year major league contract with the Atlanta Braves.
 After his first four starts with the Braves, Harang posted a 0.70 ERA, the lowest in the National League.
-Harang then became the first pitcher since Pedro Martínez in 1997 to start a season with five starts of at least six-plus innings and one or fewer runs allowed.
-He went 12–12 with a 3.57 ERA over 33 starts for the Braves in 2014 and finished ninth in the National League with 204 innings pitched.
+After his next start, he became the first pitcher since Pedro Martínez in 1997 to start a season with five starts of at least 6 innings and one or fewer runs allowed.
+He only had six such starts in the rest of his 28 starts, with a 4.07 ERA after his hot start.
+He finished the year with a 12–12 record and a 3.57 ERA over 33 starts.
+He was ninth in the National League with 2041/3 innings pitched and was also in the top 10 in hits, walks, and wild pitches.

 Philadelphia Phillies

-On January 5, 2015, the Philadelphia Phillies announced that they had signed Harang to a one-year, $5 million, contract that included performance bonuses.
-Harang went 6–15 with a 4.86 ERA in 29 starts for the Phillies.
-He had the lowest percentage of balls pulled against him (31.7%) among major league pitchers.
+On January 5, 2015, Harang signed a one-year, $5 million contract with Philadelphia Phillies that included performance bonuses.
+He again started strong, with a 1.82 ERA in his first nine starts.
+After missing most of July with plantar fasciitis in his left foot, Harang ended his final MLB season with a 6–15 record and 4.86 ERA in 29 starts for the Phillies.
+He had the lowest percentage pulled against him, 31.7 percent, among major league pitchers.
+He also was the 11th best pitcher at inducing infield fly balls.

+Harang became a free agent on November 2.
+In March 2016, he said he was not planning to pitch that year but could change his mind.
+He did not sign another contract with an MLB team.